la2050/archive/README.md

 ## How to see a preview of your changes

-If you’d like to see how your changes will look on the website before anyone else sees them, you can work in the [staging branch](https://github.com/la2050/archive/tree/staging)–a copy of the website files, that’s published at https://staging-archive.la2050.org
+If you’d like to see how your changes will look on the website before making them public, you can work in the [staging branch](https://github.com/la2050/archive/tree/staging)–a copy of the website files, that’s published at https://staging-archive.la2050.org

 ![staging](https://user-images.githubusercontent.com/926616/47131296-bcb61180-d252-11e8-90e0-56a2e7552163.png)